-- NPCA filed suit against the Army Corps of Engineers and the Delaware River Basin Commission asking for a full environmental analysis of potential harm from fracking to Delaware Water Gap National Recreation Area and the Upper Delaware Scenic and Recreational River and enacts strong drilling regulations before lifting the moratorium currently in place.
+- NPCA has been working to ensure the Delaware River Basin Commission completes a full environmental analysis of potential harm from fracking to Delaware Water Gap National Recreation Area and the Upper Delaware Scenic and Recreational River and enacts strong drilling regulations before lifting the moratorium currently in place.

 - NPCA and its members have repeatedly taken action to prevent new uranium mining near the Grand Canyon.

 - NPCA has been working for years to prevent the largest open-pit mine in North America from opening only 14 miles from Lake Clark national park

 - NPCA is working to ensure that Arches and Canyonlands National Parks are not impacted by oil, gas and potash development near and adjacent to their boundaries.